top of page

 • Rights related to automated decision-making (Article 22 GDPR)

-4.6.3 Detailed procedures for assisting with Data Subject rights are set forth in Annex IV.
+4.6.3 Detailed procedures for assisting with Data Subject rights are set forth in Annex III.

 4.7 Personal Data Breach Management